MicrosoftEdge/MSEdgeExplainers/PWAWidgets/README.md

 * `tag`
 * `data`

-The "WidgetSave" process works like this:
+The "widget-save" process works like this:

-1. The "WidgetSave" signal is received by the User Agent.
+1. The "widget-save" signal is received by the User Agent.
 2. Internally, the `WidgetInstance` matching the `widget.id` value is examined to see if
    a. it has settings and
    b. its `settings` object matches the inbound `data`.
-3. If it has settings and the two do not match, the new `data` is saved to `settings` in the `WidgetInstance` and the "WidgetSave" event issued to the Service Worker.
+3. If it has settings and the two do not match, the new `data` is saved to `settings` in the `WidgetInstance` and the "widget-save" event issued to the Service Worker.
 4. The Service Worker receives the event and can react by issuing a request for new data, based on the updated settings values.

-### WidgetResume
+### widget-resume

 Many [Widget Hosts](#dfn-widget-host) will suspend the rendering surface when it is not in use (to conserve resources).
-In order to ensure Widgets are refreshed when the rendering surface is presented, the [Widget Host](#dfn-widget-host) will issue a "WidgetResume" event.
+In order to ensure Widgets are refreshed when the rendering surface is presented, the [Widget Host](#dfn-widget-host) will issue a "widget-resume" event.

 Required `WidgetEvent` data: